zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/TooltipBuilder.md

 ### Deferred
 Suppress initialization script rendering.
-Note that this options should be used in conjunction with DeferredScripts
+Note that this options should be used in conjunction with M:Kendo.Mvc.UI.Fluent.WidgetFactory.DeferredScripts(System.Boolean)